Table of Contents

 - 300 ammunition wholesalers

-Long guns make up 95% of sales, with shotguns preferred for hunting.
-Handgun transactions dropped 71% after the 2022 national freeze.
-Ammunition sales remain steady at 12 million rounds monthly, supporting recreational shooters.
+Long guns account for 95% of sales, with shotguns preferred for hunting.
+Handgun transactions dropped by 71% after the 2022 freeze.
+Ammunition sales remain steady at about 12 million rounds monthly.

 Social and Economic Impact of Gun Ownership

-Firearm ownership extends beyond personal use, shaping economic and cultural landscapes across the country.
-While debates often center on regulation, its role in supporting livelihoods and traditions aligns with patterns seen in other countries.
+Firearm ownership extends beyond personal use, influencing both economic and cultural life.
 Nearly 1.6 million hunting licenses are purchased annually, reflecting sustained participation in outdoor activities.

 Economic Contributions in Hunting and Recreation

-The shooting sports industry generates over $6 billion yearly, supporting 35,000 jobs nationwide.
+The shooting sports industry generates over $6 billion annually, supporting about 35,000 jobs nationwide.
 Key drivers include:

 - Hunting equipment sales ($2.1 billion annually)

-- Sport shooting tourism, attracting enthusiasts from over 15 countries
+- Sport shooting tourism, attracting participants from over 15 countries

-- Conservation funding via license fees ($200 million+ per year)
+- Conservation funding via license fees (over $200 million annually)

-These activities create year-round economic stability, particularly in rural regions.
-Manitoba’s hunting season boosts local revenues by 18 percent each fall.
+These activities bring year-round economic stability to rural regions.
+For example, Manitoba’s hunting season boosts local revenues by 18% each fall.

 Cultural and Community Influences

-Over 40 percent of rural households view firearms as part of their heritage.
-Cultural practices like target shooting clubs foster community bonds, with participation growing 7 percent yearly since 2015.
-Lawful firearm use accounts for less than 2 percent of violent incidents, challenging stereotypes about ownership risks.
+Over 40% of rural households view firearms as part of their heritage.
+Cultural practices such as target shooting clubs foster community bonds, with participation growing 7% annually since 2015.
+Lawful firearm use accounts for fewer than 2% of violent incidents, challenging common stereotypes about ownership risks.

 Legal Guidance and Support for Gun Owners